-Collectors understand that minerals owe their colors to several different causes, including impurities and the elements in a mineral’s normal chemical makeup.
-But a host of minerals get their color from some internal structure, called a physical phenomenon, that affects the way light is reflected to the viewer.
+How do minerals get their color?
+It's an important question because mineral color is a primary way to identify minerals and assess their value.
+Minerals owe their colors to several different causes including impurities and their chemical elements.
+But a host of minerals get their color from their internal structure, called a physical phenomenon, that affects the way light is reflected to the viewer.

 Opal is a well-known example of a mineral whose color is caused by a physical phenomenon called “diffraction.”
 Other phenomena include iridescence, a rainbow effect seen in iris quartz and pearls; chatoyancy, which we see in cat’s-eye stones and some malachite; asterism, which is displayed in star stones; aventurescence, as seen in aventurine quartz and sunstones; adularescence, seen in moonstone; and play of color, or the alexandrite effect, seen in the alexandrite variety of chrysoberyl and some garnets.
 In every one of these groups, the cause of the color is related to some internal physical structure and not a metallic impurity or element in the mineral’s structure.

-A much more common mineral that gets its play of color from diffraction is the feldspar mineral labradorite.
-This massive mineral can develop in huge formations, resulting in outcrops that give off flashes of color.
-I can recall walking around inside the Kremlin, in Moscow, and being amazed when I saw huge blocks of labradorite used as curbing around large flowerbeds.
-In sunlight, these huge rocks flashed colors bright enough to catch the eye from many yards away.
+A more common mineral that gets its play of color from diffraction is the feldspar mineral labradorite.
+This mineral can develop in huge formations, resulting in outcrops that give off flashes of color.

-Labradorite crystallizes in very thin wafers in parallel layers that repeat to form a diffraction grating.
-This grating has the effect of separating light into its various colors, giving labradorite a play of color that depends, in part, on the angle of the source of light.
-The thickness of each crystal and each cluster of crystals in their parallel layers also affects which color is seen.
-So, labradorite can flash bronze, blue, green and, in some cases, red or violet in an overall groundmass of gray to blue.
+Labradorite crystallizes in thin wafers in parallel layers that repeat to form a diffraction grating.
+This has the effect of separating light into its colors, giving labradorite a play of color that depends, in part, on the angle of the source of light.
+The thickness of each crystal and each cluster of crystals in their parallel layers also affect which color is seen.
+Labradorite can flash bronze, blue, green, and in some cases, red or violet in an overall groundmass of gray to blue.
 It is thought the gray color of the groundmass is due to the scattering of light by the internal structure.

 Play of Color

 Properly cut adularia gives off a cloudy sheen that seems to float throughout the polished stone.
-We give this lovely form of adularia the name “moonstone”.
-You might wonder why adularia has little color, while labradorite is a riot of color.
+We give this lovely form of adularia the name “moonstone.”

+Why does adularia have little color, while labradorite is a riot of color?
 This is due to minor variations in the refractive index of the labradorite crystals involved.
-In the case of adularia, the refractive indices of the crystals is virtually the same, hence the unusual monochromatic color.
+In adularia, the refractive indices of the crystals are virtually the same.

 Iridescence is described as a play of changing colors on a surface of a mineral.
-A prime example of this physical phenomenon is the look of oil spread over the surface of water.
+A prime example is the look of oil spread over the surface of water.
 The oil particles have a different refractive index than the water, and this physical difference results in a play of color.

-mineral crystals.
-The most common example of this phenomenon offered to the general public is called “peacock ore”, which is seen for sale in gift shops.
-The mineral is bornite (copper sulfide).
+The most common example of this phenomenon is called “peacock ore”, which is actually the mineral bornite (copper sulfide).
 A freshly broken surface of bornite quickly oxidizes, forming a thin oxide mineral layer whose refractive index differs from bornite’s and creates a play of color.
 More subdued examples of this iridescence are seen on some crystal surfaces of pyrite, cuprite, chalcopyrite and hematite.

 When the fibers of a mineral develop in a parallel arrangement, they impart a silky shimmer or glow of light, called chatoyancy, that can be very appealing.
 You can expect to see this shimmer in a range of minerals.
 Asbestos is a very common example.
 When the asbestos is invaded by silica, it can form what we normally call tiger’s-eye, which is a very useful chatoyant gemstone with a silky luster.
 The invading silica negates the hazard we normally associate with asbestos.